NightDragon1/Ark-docker/README.md

   - Made RCON enabled configurable via docker environment variable
 + 2.2
   - Bugfix release regaridng "disk write error" of steamcmd
++ 2.3
+  - Removed ARK Mod "ACM" to be configured per default as it's not compatible anymore with Gen2 and not maintaned too